mohanpierce99/WebCrawlers/readme.md

 git clone this Repo <a href='https://github.com/mohanpierce99/WebCrawlers-MadStreetDen.git'>Copy this address</a>
 <br>
 <br>
+next navigate to the root of the project in cmd and type

+npm install

+this will download all the dependancies

  Now you would have all the files in place !

  To run the rest api server all u need to do is type node app.js in the root dir of the project in a cmd.
 This would initialize the express server.